Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • exogenous.

-The exogenous form means that the abnormal increase in gaseous carbon dioxide in the tissues and blood is due to external causes.
-For example, inhalation of air saturated with carbon dioxide (more than 5%).
-In this case, a person has signs of obvious intoxication.
+The exogenous form means that the abnormal increase in carbon dioxide gas in tissues and blood is due to external causes.
+For example, by inhaling air saturated with carbon dioxide (more than 5%).
+In this case, the person develops signs of obvious intoxication.

 The endogenous nature is associated with internal factors - pathological changes in certain diseases, accompanied by signs of respiratory failure.